zvlb/vector/rfcs/2020-12-08-5457-dynamic-sampling.md

 rate = 5
 ```

-This isn't a terrible solution, but requiring two different transforms to address bread-and-butter
+This isn't a terrible solution, but requiring two different transforms to address a bread-and-butter
-sampling use cases provides a sub-optimal user experience.
+sampling use case makes for a sub-optimal user experience.
 Vector users should be able to define
 buckets *and* sampling properties within a single configuration block, like so:

 ```toml